Jack Frost's Dating Advice

 "Get to work Hiccup!
 The village isn't going to unfreeze itself."

 "Yes sir!"
 Hiccup yelled back over his shoulder before shooting the older boy a quizzical look.
 "I don't…"

 "Oh trust me kid, I've been there."
 The stranger smirked as he leaned back and fell into the snow.
 "No one can hear me or see me.
 It's been that way for as long as I can remember."

 "I'm going insane!
 That must be it!
 I've talked to myself way too much and now my brain has created someone for me to talk to.
 Oh that's just great!
 As if my life couldn't get any worse."
 The boy groaned as he dropped the back of his head against Toothless' back.

-"Could a figure of your imagination do this?" the stranger questioned as a snowball smacked the boy right in the face, shocking him and making him feel as if he was a fish for a few moments while his mouth opened and closed as he looked at the laughing teen who was spinning around in the snow.
+"Could a figure of your imagination do this?"
+The stranger questioned as a snowball smacked the boy right in the face, shocking him and making him feel as if he was a fish for a few moments while his mouth opened and closed as he looked at the laughing teen who was rolling around in the snow.

 Oh perfect.
 His own mind thought that he was so pathetic that it made him a dating doctor.